awsdocs/aws-batch-user-guide/doc_source/submit_job.md

 # Submitting a job<a name="submit_job"></a>

-After you registered a job definition, you can submit it as a job to an AWS Batch job queue\.
-Many of the parameters that are specified in the job definition can be overridden at runtime\.
+After you register a job definition, you can submit it as a job to an AWS Batch job queue\.
+You can override many of the parameters that are specified in the job definition at runtime\.

 **To submit a job**